My Own ESP32 IoT Device for Collecting Sensor Data - For Beginners and Arduino Users

 BOM(Bill of Materials)

-• We will explain the step-by-step process of ordering PCB production through the manufacturer, JLCPCB.
+• We will explain the step-by-step process of ordering PCB fabrication through the manufacturer, JLCPCB.

-It also includes instructions on how to use a Personal Customs Clearance Code and how to perform production checks.
+It also includes how to use your Personal Customs Clearance Code and how to check the production.

 PCB Editor